kr2792/Auth0-SAML/README.md

 ![image](https://user-images.githubusercontent.com/18439722/141124945-99e927ca-5c5c-4487-b0b3-a018eedcf63a.png)

-This page contains urls and metadata that the IDP requires, so that this SAMl configuration can registered.
+This page contains urls and metadata that the IDP requires, so that this SAML configuration can be registered.

 The metadata can viewed or downloaded at https://TENANT_NAME/samlp/metadata?connection=YOUR_CONNECTION_NAME. *YOUR_CONNECTION_NAME* is the identifier you gave the SAML enterprise configuration.